Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Silverton is also known for its extreme sports.
 Skilled ice and rock climbers, black diamond skiers, ultrarunners, and other athletes admire the peaks of the San Juans.
 But outdoor enthusiasts of all skill levels can enjoy this region, too, with or without a guide.

-Where should I stay when taking the Durango Silverton train?
+Where should I stay when taking the Durango-Silverton train?

-What months does the Durango Silverton train run?
+What months does the Durango-Silverton train run?

-👉 Pro Tip: Silverton to Durango is a one-way trip.
+The Durango-Silverton train, one of the most scenic train rides in Colorado, only travels to Silverton from mid-May through the end of October.
+Note that Silverton to Durango is a one-way trip.
 Meaning to return to Silverton for the night, you must take a bus back to town.
 Avoid hitchhiking and plan your trip accordingly!

 How useful was this post?